wutsi/wutsi-domain/doc/capabilities/like/README.md

 The `Like` feature is used by reader to express their appreciation of a given link.

-Readers can be either anonymous or authenticated
+Readers can be either anonymous or authenticated user, who are initiating their appreciation from a device.

 ![alternative text](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/wutsi/wutsi-domain/main/doc/capabilities/like/model.plantuml)